Satanism

 The inverted pentagram is a widespread symbol of Satanism.

-Satanism refers to a group of religious, ideological, or philosophical beliefs based on Satan—particularly his worship or veneration.
+Satanism is a group of religious, ideological, or philosophical beliefs based on Satan—particularly his worship or veneration.
 Because of the ties to the historical Abrahamic religious figure, Satanism—as well as other religious, ideological, or philosophical beliefs that align with Satanism—is considered a countercultural Abrahamic religion.

 The phenomenon of Satanism shares "historical connections and family resemblances" with the Left Hand Path milieu of other occult figures such as Asmodeus, Beelzebub, Hecate, Lilith, Lucifer, Mephistopheles, Pan, Prometheus, Samael, and Set.
 Self-identified Satanism is a relatively modern phenomenon, largely attributed to the 1966 founding of the Church of Satan by Anton LaVey in the United States—an atheistic group that does not believe in a supernatural Satan.

 Accusations of groups engaged in "devil worship" have echoed throughout much of Christian history.
 During the Middle Ages, the Inquisition led by the Catholic Church alleged that various heretical Christian sects and groups, such as the Knights Templar and the Cathars, performed secret Satanic rituals.
 In the subsequent Early Modern period, belief in a widespread Satanic conspiracy of witches resulted in the trials and executions of tens of thousands of alleged witches across Europe and the North American colonies, peaking between 1560 and 1630.
 The terms Satanist and Satanism emerged during the Reformation and Counter-Reformation (1517–1700), as both Catholics and Protestants accused each other of intentionally being in league with Satan.

-Since the 19th century various small religious groups have emerged that identify as Satanist or use Satanic iconography.
+Since the 19th century, various small religious groups have emerged that identify as Satanist or use Satanic iconography.
 While the groups that appeared after the 1960s differed greatly, they can be broadly divided into nontheistic Satanism and theistic Satanism.
 Those venerating Satan as a supernatural deity are unlikely to ascribe omnipotence, instead relating to Satan as a patriarch.
 Nontheistic Satanists regard Satan as a symbol of certain human traits, a useful metaphor without ontological reality.
 Contemporary religious Satanism is predominantly an American phenomenon, although the rise of globalization and the Internet have seen these ideas spread to other parts of the world.